jjgames/multi-photo/README.md

 One photo will be taken and resized for each camera setup.
 You should see the photos in the folder containing the `multi-photo.pl` program.

+##  See Example Camera Setup

+IMG OF PHOTO BOX

+See a photo box setup with multiple cameras and an example video of the tool in action